-INTRODUCTION:
+1. INTRODUCTION:

-Recent Earth observation satellites, such as Quick Bird, Worldview, Geo Eye, and Pleiades, provide very high resolution (VHR) images, which are useful in applications such as environmental monitoring or natural resources management.
-The Pleiades satellites provide images with a ground sampling distance of 0.5 m and a spatial coverage of 400 km2 (40 000 \times 40 000 pixels) allowing for detailed observation of the Earth surface.
-As a result, a scene contains billions of pixels, which represents a large amount of data to process.
+Recent Earth observation satellites, such as Quick Bird, Worldview, GeoEye, and Pleiades, provide very high resolution (VHR) images, which are useful in applications such as environmental monitoring or natural resources management.
+The Pleiades satellites provide images with a ground sampling distance of 0.5 m and a spatial coverage of 400 km2 allowing for detailed observation of the Earth surface.
+As a result, a scene contains huge number of pixels, which represents a more amount of data to process.
 Dealing with such quantity of data has become a challenging issue for the remote sensing community because of the limitation of memory available on computers.
-The classical way to solve this problem is to divide these large images into smaller tiles (rectangular image subsets of the image) and process each one of these tiles independently.
-This operation is called image tiling.
-For traditional pixel wise or with fixed-size regular neighborhood image processing algorithms, image tiling is straightforward to apply without introducing artifacts in the results.
-However, those algorithms consider only spectral information from the pixels since a pixel does not have morphological information.
-That is why new trends known as object-based image analysis (OBIA) [1], object-based image classification, spatial reasoning
+T.Swathi, M.Tech